thisisprasad/Golang-File-Encryption-Server/README.md

 [![Maintenance](https://img.shields.io/badge/Maintained%3F-yes-green.svg)](https://GitHub.com/Naereen/StrapDown.js/graphs/commit-activity) ![License](https://img.shields.io/cran/l/devtools)

 A file encryption-decryption HTTP server.
 The server encrypts or decrypts the file present on the server.
-File encryption and decryption is performed using [DES](https://www.cs.uri.edu/cryptography/dessimplified.htm#:~:text=Simplified%20DES%20is%20an%20algorithm,on%20blocks%20of%2012%20bits.) algorithm.
+File encryption and decryption is performed using [Simplified DES](https://www.cs.uri.edu/cryptography/dessimplified.htm#:~:text=Simplified%20DES%20is%20an%20algorithm,on%20blocks%20of%2012%20bits.) algorithm.
 The encryption and decryption operation are exposed using REST APIs(The usage is explained below).
 For efficient routing and implementation of REST APIs gorilla mux server is used.

 ## How To Use